Where LawWorks can help

 - Working with people affected by poverty and/or living in deprived neighbourhoods;

-- Providing community support to isolated elderly people;
+- Providing community support to isolated older people;

 - Advising or providing educational services to people at risk of exploitation; or